Copenhagen Capital Region, Denmark Travel Guide

 With careful planning and utilizing available resources, travelers with accessibility needs can enjoy a rewarding visit to Copenhagen.

-Further tips for a smoother trip.
+Further advice for a smoother trip.

 Sending mail from Copenhagen.